 • His stay in India does not exceed in aggregate a period of 90 days in such previous year; and

 • Such remuneration is not liable to be deducted from the income of employer chargeable under this Act.

-xi.
-In case of sale of units of an Equity Oriented Fund or a Business Trust, being a long-term capital asset, first Rs.1,00,000/- of gains arise on such sale shall be exempted provided that STT has been paid on sale of such units;

 xii.
+In case of sale of units of an Equity Oriented Fund or a Business Trust, being a long-term capital asset, first Rs.1,00,000/- (Note 1) of gains arise on such sale shall be exempted provided that Securities Transaction Tax (STT) has been paid on sale of such units;

-In case of sale of equity shares, being a long-term capital asset, first Rs.1,00,000/- of gains arise on such sale shall be exempted provided that STT has been paid on sale.
+xiii.
+In case of sale of equity shares, being a long-term capital asset, first Rs.1,00,000/- (Note 1) of gains arise on such sale shall be exempted provided that STT has been paid on sale.
 Further, if the said shares are purchased after October 1, 2004 then STT is required to be paid on purchase also, subject to certain exceptions.